 “If you think you have been exposed to the rabies virus through a bite, scratch or the saliva of a possibly infected animal, immediately wash the affected area with plenty of soap and water,” Craig said.
 “Then be sure to get medical attention and report the incident to DHEC.”

 There were 124 confirmed cases of animal rabies during 2013 in South Carolina.
-There have been 79 confirmed cases in animals statewide this year.
-This animal is the second to test positive in 2014 from Spartanburg County.
-There were three positives in animals in that county in 2013.
+There have been 87 confirmed cases in animals statewide this year.
+This animal is the first to test positive in 2014 from Anderson County, with positive lab confirmation on August 19.
+There were 12 animals that tested positive in that county in 2013.

 For more information about rabies, see DHEC’s webpage at http://www.scdhec.gov/rabies, or contact your local DHEC BEHS office at http://www.scdhec.gov/HomeAndEnvironment/DHECLocations/.
 The Centers for Disease Control and Prevention’s rabies webpages can be found at: http://www.cdc.gov/rabies and http://www.cdc.gov/rabies/bats/contact/capture.html.